Liberal international order: China

 Some see China as a potential challenger to the liberal order.
 According to Darren Lim and John Ikenberry, China seeks an international order that protects its illiberal domestic political and economic model.
 Scholars cite initiatives such as the Asian Infrastructure Investment Bank and One Belt One Road Initiative as institutions that appear to compete with existing liberal international institutions.
 Van Niewenhuizen is categorical that Xi Jinping, then General Secretary of the Chinese Communist Party, seeks to supplant the LIO.
-According to political scientist Thomas Ambrosio, one aim of the Shanghai Cooperation Organisation was to ensure that liberal democracy could not gain ground in these countries, promoting authoritarian norms in Central Asia.
+According to political scientist Thomas Ambrosio, one aim of the Shanghai Cooperation Organisation was to ensure that liberal democracy could not gain ground in these countries, promoting Sinocentric authoritarian norms in Central Asia.

 Rühlig asks in his March 2018 paper why China under Xi would seek to change a system by which it earns enormous profit.

 Nisha Mary Mathew contends that China's relationship with Iran is driven not only by economics, but by a desire to see an international order not dominated by the U.S. and its allies.

 China contends that the U.S. violates the international order, sometimes citing the 2003 United States invasion of Iraq as an example.
 On the 20th anniversary of the invasion of Iraq, the Ministry of Foreign Affairs of China stated that the US' bypassing of the UN Security Council violated the norms of the UN Charter, and "facts have demonstrated that any discourse on a 'rules based international order' that excludes the United Nations and international law is merely a façade for the principle of 'might makes right' and the law of the jungle."

 Publishing in 2024, academics Xinru Ma and David C. Kang observe that U.S. scholars who contend that China does not accept the RBO rarely consider it an issue that the U.S. also often ignores these same rules.